ytgov/internal-data-portal/README.md

 You can also skip seeding if database is not empty by setting the `SKIP_SEEDING_UNLESS_EMPTY=true` environment variable.

-### Mail Service (a.k.a mailslurper)
+### Mail Service (a.k.a mail server)

-1. Access the web interface at http://localhost:8081
+1. Access the web interface at http://localhost:1080

 ## Testing